“…not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come. “

 The word “soon” shows the difference between mature and immature believers.
 Immature believers go into instability very quickly.
-If they hurriedly latch onto doctrine without careful examination, it will impact their perspective and emotions.
+If they hurriedly latch onto doctrine without a careful examination, it will impact their perspective and emotions.
 All of us have triggers that exaggerate our reactions to truth.
 Once we experience this, we open ourselves to any faker that may come along.
-Our emotions dictate our response to a teaching rather than the Word governing our beliefs.
+Our emotions dictate our response to teaching rather than the Word governing our beliefs.

 “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1).

 Secondly, others recounted what they heard from others by some discourse they heard by word of mouth.
 Some teachers pronounced that the church was in the Tribulation in their public and private meetings.

 Finally, someone forged a letter from Paul.
 They claimed they received a letter purportedly from Paul’s gospel team, indicating that the Thessalonians were in the Tribulation.
 Paul made sure that they knew 2 Thessalonians was a genuine letter in 3:17.